The Ehrenberg-Bass Institute for Marketing Science

 The Ehrenberg-Bass Institute for Marketing Science is the world’s largest centre for research into marketing.
-Based at the University of South Australia in Adelaide, Ehrenberg-Bass is an independent, not-for-profit research institute.
+Ehrenberg-Bass is an independent, non-profit research institute based at the University of South Australia in Adelaide.
 Previously named the Marketing Science Centre, it was elevated to institute status in 2005.
 It is the first university institute devoted to marketing science.
 It was renamed after two marketing academics, Professor Andrew Ehrenberg and Professor Frank Bass.
-During their careers, both Ehrenberg and Bass have championed the development of simple generalised laws that can be described mathematically and can be widely applied.

 Books and Publications

-The Ehrenberg-Bass Institute has published several business books and an academic textbook, including International bestseller How Brands Grow which has received acclaim from industry and academia.
+The Ehrenberg-Bass Institute has published several business books and an academic textbook.